-During the course of its employment activities, Luton and Dunstable University Hospital collects, stores and processes personal information about prospective, current and former staff.
+During the course of its employment activities, Bedfordshire Hospitals collects, stores and processes personal information about prospective, current and former staff.

 The scope of this staff privacy notice includes applicants, employees (incl8uding former employees), other workers (including agency, casual and contracted staff), volunteers, trainees and those carrying out work experience, clinical placements, observerships and honorary contract holders.